 Types of White Collar Crime You May Be Accused of Committing

-There are numerous varieties of white collar crime, including those listed below.
+There are numerous varieties of white-collar crime, including those listed below.

-Defined as deceiving someone for monetary gain, fraud is the common denominator in several kinds of white collar crime, such as:
+Defined as deceiving someone for monetary gain, fraud is the common denominator in several kinds of white-collar crime, such as:

-- Insurance fraud which may be committed by a claimant who lies on an application form or intentionally makes a false claim of theft, damage, loss of property, illness or injury with the intention of receiving undeserved funds.
-Insurance fraud may also be committed by an insurance provider who deliberately denies a valid claim, preventing the insured party from receiving money he or she is entitled to.
+- Insurance fraud may be committed by a claimant who lies on an application form or intentionally makes a false claim of theft, damage, loss of property, illness, or injury with the intention of receiving undeserved funds.
+Insurance fraud may also be committed by an insurance provider who deliberately denies a valid claim, preventing the insured party from receiving the money he or she is entitled to.

-- Mortgage fraud which is committed by individuals who include erroneous information or omit pertinent details on mortgage applications in order to get a more sizable mortgage or a mortgage that would have otherwise been denied.
+- Mortgage fraud is committed by individuals who include erroneous information or omit pertinent details on mortgage applications in order to get a more sizable mortgage or a mortgage that would have otherwise been denied.
 Others, besides the borrower, such as loan officers, real estate agents, or appraisers, may also participate in mortgage fraud.

-- Securities fraud that involves luring potential investors by disseminating false or misleading information about the company’s prospects.
+- Securities fraud involves luring potential investors by disseminating false or misleading information about the company’s prospects.
 Insider trading is a form of securities fraud in which a person with inside information (information unavailable to the public) uses that confidential knowledge to buy or sell off stock for personal profit.